zeyuid/zeyuid.github.io/_pages/about.md

 State Estimation in Control System -->

 ## News
+[2025.11] One paper on launching ICS attacks by exploiting protocol vulnerabilities was accepted by IEEE IOT-J.

 [2025.10] One paper on detecting ICS attacks and tracking attack sources was accepted by IEEE TIFS.

 [2025.09] One paper on verifying the process-aware integrity of PLC program was accepted by IEEE TIFS.